Unification Church: Other political positions

 Moon was a member of the Honorary Committee of the Unification Ministry of the Republic of Korea.
 The church member Jae-jung Lee had been once a unification minister of South Korea.
-Another, Ek Nath Dhakal, is a member of the Nepalese Constituent Assembly, and the first Minister for Co-operatives and Poverty Alleviation Ministry of the Government of Nepal.
+Another, Ek Nath Dhakal, was a member of the 1st and 2nd Nepalese Constituent Assemblies, and the first Minister for Co-operatives and Poverty Alleviation Ministry of the Government of Nepal.
 In 2016, a study sponsored by the Unification Theological Seminary found that American members were divided in their choices in the 2016 United States presidential election, with the largest bloc supporting Senator Bernie Sanders.